 Sometimes, lugging around a computer and charging cord just isn’t practical.
 At times, it’s better if you use a physical pen and notepad.
-It can also be more fun if you normally type on a computer.
-It’s usually slower than a computer, but it’s also a great way to write, because on paper, you can also draw illustrations along with the words.
+Especially if your story is at the early stages.
+Handwriting is usually slower than a computer, but it’s also a great way to get new inspiration, because on paper, you can also draw illustrations and diagrams along with the words.

 Tip #6: Wear something comfy.

-Comfy pants and a warm sweatshirt is one of the best outfits to write in because it’s so relaxed.
-Wearing uncomfortable clothes while writing can be a distraction and not very relaxing.
+Comfy pants and a warm sweatshirt is one of the best outfits to write in because it’s so relaxing.
+You just don’t have to think about it.
+Wearing uncomfortable clothes can be a big distraction.

 Tip #7: Set a timer.